Move A Robot

 The following program writes an angle of 170 to the left servo and then waits for 3 seconds.
 After that it writes 90 to both servos for them to stop.
 Modify the code to collect all 3 coins.

 The servos are installed opposite to each other.
-If both servo motors are moving clockwise or anticlockwise, then they will be moving the robot in opposite directions.
+If the servo motors are both moving clockwise (or anticlockwise), then they will be turning in opposite directions relative to each other.

 # Robot Rotation